casonbrinson-2021/Videogame-design/README.md

 All files listed in this repository were developed by myself alone.

-All code for these games was written using Khan Academy's Javascript IDE as per the course requirements.
+All code for these games was written using Khan Academy's Javascript IDE per the course requirements.

 # How to Run